1998 ENKA Ladies Open – Singles

-Henrieta Nagyová won in the final 6–4, 3–6, 7–6 against Olga Barabanschikova.
+The 1998 ENKA Ladies Open – Singles was an event of the 1998 ENKA Ladies Open women's tennis tournament and played on outdoor hardcourts in Istanbul, Turkey.
+First seeded Henrieta Nagyová won in the final 6–4, 3–6, 7–6^{(11–9)} against Olga Barabanschikova.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.